Mawanella riots: Aftermath

 Muslim Protests erupted in the wake of the incident, in various places including Colombo, Puttalam and Batticaloa.
-Shops of Sinhalese people were attacked and the roads were blocked by burning tyres.
+Shops of Muslims were attacked and the roads were blocked by burning tyres.
 Clashes took place outside the Maradana police station in Colombo, where police tear-gassed demonstrators and baton charged the crowd.
 Fifteen people were injured, two seriously.

 Police took some drastic measures to quell the protests.
 Scores of people were arrested, including Mujibur Rahuman, leader of the Muslim United Liberation Front (MULF), who was later released on bail.

 Reactions

 Sri Lankan Government

 The government reacted to the unrest by imposing a 12-hour curfew in Colombo and throughout the adjoining Western Province.
 The government has announced the formation of a "peace committee" in the Mawanella area to include representatives of the Sinhalese and Muslim communities as well as local police chiefs.
 It has also promised to pay compensation to those whose property was damaged.